g4bri-3l3/MooseAlto/README.md

 report.

-If there are zero findings, or the chosen scope filters everything out, the script skips the Gemini call entirely rather than risk the model inventing a plausible-sounding but ungrounded summary from an empty prompt.
+If there are zero findings, or the chosen scope filters everything out, the script skips the Gemini call entirely.

 ## Input format